Tag: strategy

 Patience is a virtue, is a phrase that is true in trading.

-Trader seminars often provide many strategies based on a trading method.
-An attendee then looks for a process, from the approach presented.
+Trader seminars often provide many strategies based around a trading method.
+An attendee then looks for a trade, from all of the strategies provided, all of the time.

 A recipe for a series of stressful losses.

-From all of the strategies taught at the seminar, probably only a few are worth the risk; and of those, a single plan might stand out.
+From all of the strategies taught at the seminar, probably only a few are worth the risk; and of those a single strategy might stand out.

 It is better to find that ‘one’ strategy and work it until we’re consistently profitable.